Teambook for IT & Software Teams

 • Reduce the scope or duration of a task

-• Push work to the next sprint
+• Push work to the next sprint simply by dragging & dropping the concerned bookings to a later date

 This replaces the spreadsheet habit of noticing overload only after the sprint has already failed.